Why the Worst Time Feels Like the Best Time to Invest

 By Eric Troebner

 As Chief Technology Officer at TMNZ, I’ve had the privilege of being in the cockpit of our exciting artificial intelligence (AI) transformation.
 When we first started talking about AI around the time that ChatGPT was released, the conversations were filled with equal parts excitement and uncertainty.
-Today, I’m thrilled to share how we’ve turned that initial curiosity into some real, measurable impact across our entire business.
+So, I’m thrilled to share how we’ve turned that initial curiosity into some real, measurable impact across our entire business.

 Building Our Launch Pad: Getting the Fundamentals Right